tensorpack/tensorpack/examples/FasterRCNN/README.md

 ## Results

-These models are trained on trainval35k and evaluated on minival using mAP@IoU=0.50:0.95.
+These models are trained on trainval35k and evaluated on minival2014 using mAP@IoU=0.50:0.95.
 Performance in [Detectron](https://github.com/facebookresearch/Detectron/) can be roughly reproduced.
 Mask R-CNN results contain both box and mask mAP.